At the Sierra Valley Preserve

 Green Design Facilities

 The new Nature Center and Preserve headquarters have been designed using green building strategies and to fit in with the natural and historic landscape of Sierra Valley and its iconic barns.
-The new facilities will include:
+The new facilities include:

 - two large, light-filled rooms: an exhibit hall introducing visitors to Sierra Valley’s natural wonders and cultural history and a multipurpose events space for programs and activities